MINUTES OF THE BRUSLY LANDMARK & HERITAGE COMMISSION

 Commission Chairman: Jim Rills

-Commission Members Present: Billy Bourgeois, Margaret Canella, Henry Soniat
+Commission Members Present: Billy Bourgeois, Shirley Jordan, Henry Soniat

-Commission Members Absent: Sara Grady, Rose Jackson, Shirley Jordan
+Commission Members Absent: Margaret Canella, Sara Grady, Rose Jackson,

 Others present: Joanne Bourgeois

-Upon motion of Commissioner Bourgeois; seconded by Commissioner Canella, the minutes of the October 19, 2015, meeting were approved as written.
+Upon motion of Commissioner Bourgeois; seconded by Commissioner Soniat, the minutes of the January 25, 2016, meeting were approved as written.

 Landmark Plaque Applications:

-Brusly Council Member Joanne Bourgeois presented a Landmark Plaque application for Growing Green located at 438 N. Vaughan.
+Brusly Council Member Joanne Bourgeois presented a Landmark Plaque application for the structure which was formerly known as Morales Grocery located at 947 E. Main Street.
 The following narrative accompanied slides regarding the site:

 Former Landmark Site Applications:

-After the discussion, a motion to recommend 438 N. Vaughan Dr. to the Town Council as the Former Landmark Site of the Peavy Service Station, built in 1939, was made by Commissioner Bourgeois; seconded by Commissioner Canella.
+After the discussion, a motion to recommend 402 S. Kirkland Dr. to the Town Council as the Former Landmark Site of the Dr. Eugene & Eva Bourgeois Residence/Physician’s Office, was made by Commissioner Bourgeois; seconded by Commissioner Jackson.
 The motion passed unanimously.

 Public Comment: None

-A motion was made by Commissioner Bourgeois to adjourn; seconded by Commissioner Canella.
+A motion was made by Commissioner Bourgeois to adjourn; seconded by Commissioner Jordan.
 The motion passed with a unanimous vote.
-Commission Chairman Rills adjourned the meeting at 6:58 PM.
+Commission Chairman Rills adjourned the meeting at 7:19 P.M.

 /s/Patricia Gaudet Thibodaux, Secretary